vaibhav-iitr24/tcga_rnaseq_analysis/README.md

 3] Scripts directory created in main directory, contain scripts for to obtain TPM Values and for BOX-plot.

 4] Snakemake(tcga.smk) file created in main directory, required scripts and rules are incorporated.
-First rule scripted to obtain data related to related to cancer type.
+First rule scripted to obtain data related to cancer type.
 You can just change the cancer type in shell as per requirement.
 Second rule scripted to obtain TPM value for a gene(NKX2-1) from files related to that required cancer type.
 Here I obtained for gene- NKX2-1 .
-You can change the gene in Expression.py file(in scripts) at line number 23(columns[1] == "required gene name") as per requirement.
+You can change the gene in Expression.py file(in scripts directory) at line number 23(columns[1] == "required gene name") as per requirement.
 Third rule is to obtain Box plot.
 Snakemake environment activated, run command " snakemake --snakefile tcga.smk generated_demo/NKX2-1_boxplot_demo.png -j1".
 Here demo is sample name you can change it as per requirement.